ssocean/ScImpactPredict/README.md

 This repository contains the official implementation for the paper **"From Words to Worth: Newborn Article Impact Prediction with LLM"**.
 The tool is designed to PEFT the LLMs for the prediction of the future impact.

 ## Installation
 At this Early Access stage，installation could be a little bit complicated.
+Sorry for any inconvenience.

 First, you need pull the repo and type following commands in the console:
 ```